God is an Unlimited Person

 "Never was there a time when I did not exist, nor you, nor all these kings, never in the future shall any of us cease to be."

 Personality and individuality are indeed eternal.
 And the Unlimited Supreme Person Krishna resembles a seventeen-year-old cowherd boy, has lotus eyes and a very enchanting smile.
-He has countless adventures in Goloka Vrndavana with the gopis, His mistresses, who are His plenary expansions.
+He has countless intimate adventures in Goloka Vrndavana, Para Desha, with the gopis, His mistresses, who are His plenary expansions.
 We belong in Goloka Vrndavana.
 There we have our eternal individual loving relationship with Krishna.
-The material world is only a perverted reflection of the eternal reality.
+The material world is the perverted reflection of the eternal reality.

 The Brahma Samhita and the tenth canto of the Srimad Bhagavatam describe what the spiritual world is like, which includes Krishna's eternal pastimes